 This page may not be accurate, latest service updates can be found on our dedicated COVID-19 section.

-A list of useful contacts can be found below:
+A list of useful sources of support can be found on the Armed Forces Covenant website and local contacts are listed below:

 The Royal British Legion Scotland exists to promote remembrance & comradeship and in partnership with other ex-Service charities, to be responsible for the provision of welfare, benevolence and pension support of ex-Servicemen and women and their dependents throughout Scotland.

-For more information on the local branch of the RBLS, RBLS Clackmannanshire and District, please contact John Murphy, Welfare and Pension Officer for the branch:
+For more information on RBLS Clackmannanshire and District, please contact John Barrett, Chairman for the branch:

 ASAP has been created to be the focal point for the Armed Forces Community in Scotland for access to advice, information and support.

 ASAP is provided by the Scottish Citizens Advice Bureau Service, a highly trusted network with decades of experience delivering a free, independent, confidential and impartial advice and information service to the general public.

 For more information, please contact Ally Gemmell:

 SSAFA provide practical support and assistance to servicemen and women, veterans, and the families of both, every single day of the year.

 For more information, contact: